 Results

 In the Mental Health treatment program, Cognitive Behavioral Therapy, the target population were children ages 2 through16.
 The evaluator investigates if the program aided in reducing scores after the treatment.
 This program aims to reduce the symptoms of mental disorders.
-The participated consisted of 100 children, males (N = 50), females (N = 50), ages from 2-16.
+The participated consisted of 100 children, males (N = 50), females (N = 50), between the ages of 2-16.
 Eyberg instrument allowed to collect data in pre-test and post-test to assess treatment effects of participants.

-Wilcoxon signed-rank test was utilized to evaluate the changes of the children’s mental health by the Eyberg Instrument (ECBI).
-The Wilcoxon test results indicated a statistically significant difference in the pre-test and post-test total score (Z = -5.39, P = <.001).
+A Wilcoxon signed-rank test was utilized to evaluate the changes of the children’s mental health by the Eyberg Instrument (ECBI).
+The Wilcoxon test results indicated a statistically significant difference in the pre-test and post-test total scores (Z = -5.39, P = <.001).
 The two scores are intensity, and problem score (N = 100).
 After completing the analysis, a significant difference was observed showing an increase in intensity pretest score as (M = 116, SD = 63.5).
 The post-test score being (M = 81, SD = 37); Z (100) = -5.39, P = <.001.
 And problem pre-test score as (M= 30, SD= 3.3).
 The post-test score being (M = 8.43, SD = 5.8); Z (100) = -8.69, P = <.001.
 The results showed that cognitive behavioral therapy is effective in improving children’s mental health.
 Also, the analysis of ECBI revealed strong evidence scores changes over time, indicating a significant improvement in the test scores.

 For Adult Substance Abuse treatment program, ages 16 through 64, males (N = 50), females (N = 50), utilizing Addiction Severity Index (ASI) data were collected in pre-test and post-test to access the impact of the Motivational Interviewing in reducing substance use in adults.
 Paired sample t-test was utilized to evaluate the change over time of the adult after the treatment.
 The analysis indicated a significant difference in participants (M = .70, SD = .46); t = -3.31 (99), P = <.001.
 Results suggest a statistically significant change in the reduction of substance use in adults.